dustinpfister/blog_posts/_posts/phaser-tilemap.md

 ### 1.1 - This is a phaser ce post (2.x)

-In this post I am using phase community edition 2.11.0 of [phaser](http://phaser.io) the javaScript powered game frame work.
+In this post I am using phaser community edition 2.11.0 of [phaser](http://phaser.io) the javaScript powered game frame work.

 ## 2 - Basic tile sheet example